 - membership in a particular social group, and/or

 Update: June 11, 2018 -- limited asylum for domestic and gang violence

 On June 11, 2018, the Trump administration put into place a new United States asylum policy.
 The policy states that domestic and gang violence are generally not grounds for asylum.

 An exception would be if the refugee comes from a country where the government is unable and unwilling to protect victims of this type of violence.
 But applicants who seek admission to the U.S. based on domestic or gang violence now face a very high hurdle.

-Below our Los Angeles refugee attorneys provide an overview of the eligibility prerequisites, application process, time frames, and prices for becoming refugees in California.
-Click on a question to jump to the answer.
+Below our California refugee application attorneys provide an overview of the eligibility prerequisites, application process, time frames, and prices for becoming refugees in California.

 - 1. What are the requirements to get refugee status in Los Angeles, CA?